FTSE retreats from nine-week high after weak company results

 LONDON Britain's top share index retreated from a nine-week high on Tuesday, knocked by weak results from Barclays and Aberdeen Asset Management, while falls in drugmakers also took their toll on the market.

-Barclays shed 5.2 percent, the top FTSE 100 faller, after saying a collapse in investment bank revenue had hit first-quarter profit and was still hurting income in April.
+Barclays shed 5.2 percent, the top FTSE 100 faller, after it said a collapse in investment bank revenue had hit first-quarter profit and was still hurting income in April.
 That threw a spotlight onto an overhaul of the flagging business due to be unveiled by the British bank on Thursday.

 "Reporting seasons are now more important than they have been for many years because the market is at a valuation level where some earnings growth is priced in.
 When they miss earnings, it does matter to the market now," Macquarie strategist Daniel McCormack said.